chrispk-com/staging-chrispk-com/_posts/2019-10-31-za-johannesberg.markdown

 {% include print_album_image.html album_index=2 %}

 The giraffes were extremely skittish, presumably more-so because of their calf, so it wasn't possible to get much closer to these animals.
-Every time I moved they would look up and stare at me for some time before cautiously going back to grazing on the neary foliage.
+Every time I moved they would look up and stare at me for some time before cautiously going back to grazing on the nearby foliage.

 The lions, of which there was 1 male and 2 females, were kept in a seperate enclosure to the cheetahs.
 All of them were asleep.